ant-media/ant-media-documentation/docs/guides/clustering-and-scaling/kubernetes/prepare-environment-to-deploy-ams-at-kubernetes.md

+---
-# Preparation of Kubernetes Environment for AMS Deployment
+title: Preparation of Kubernetes Environment for AMS Deployment
+sidebar_position: 1
+---

 Kubernetes as known is the open source container orchestration tool that is widely used in all over the world.
 With the version 2.2.0+, Ant Media Server is fully compatible with Kubernetes.